-iOS 11 includes many new features and enhancements, big and small alike.
+iOS 11 included many new features and enhancements, big and small alike.

-For example, a revamped storage-management section is available in Settings.
-Speaking of which, users will appreciate another new feature that allows them to optionally have their device automatically uninstall apps that haven’t been used in a while.
+For example, a revamped storage-management section became available in Settings.
+Speaking of which, users can appreciate another new feature that allows them to optionally have their device automatically uninstall apps that haven’t been used in a while.

 iOS uses Siri intelligence to determine your usage of apps.